-- Motions: Motions proposing new business shall be presented in the proper format and in the order in which they have been filed with the parliamentarian.
-Should a proponent of a motion not be available when the motion is presented, the motion will be placed last.
-Official forms used to propose motions will be available in the Program Committee office (first floor, Greene Boardroom).
+2) Motions: Motions proposing new business shall be assigned a motion # and presented in the proper format and in the order in which they have been filed with the national office and the parliamentarian.

-- Recording: Audio or video recording of business meetings is not permitted unless authorized by the president.
+4) Recording: Audio or video recording of business meetings is not permitted unless authorized by the President.

 5) Can discussion take place without a motion?
 The general rule is that a motion must be made for online business meeting discussion to take place on an issue unless it is permitted by the President.
 This rule helps to keep the meeting on track.